metapolator/metapolator/parameter-editing.md

 ### the special one
 No, not José Mourinho; it is the glyph level that is the special one in the hierarchy.
 This has several reasons:

-* as mentioned [above](#analysis), at this level the hierarchy explodes—so many glyphs per script; the pain that glyph-by-glyph working causes is even referred to in the product vision;
+* as mentioned [above](#analysis), at this level the hierarchy explodes—so many glyphs per script; the pain of many glyphs and working with them is even referred to in the product vision;
-* this is the lowest hierarchy level that **works** as a means of communication; a ‘J’ is more than a part of an arc and a straight line, it is a consonant that has a pronunciation in every language that uses latin script; then looking up and down the hierarchy—
+* this is the lowest hierarchy level that **works as a means of communication**; a glyph is more than composition of strokes and ornaments, it is a letter/sign that has a pronunciation in every language that uses that script;
+* this is _also_ the lowest hierarchy level that **works as an aesthetic unit**, for font designers, typographers and readers/viewers;
+* when we analyse the hierarchy levels above and below glyph level, we see—
-  * the **sub-glyph** levels (stroke, line, point, vector) is all about the details; nuts and bolts;
+  * the **sub-glyph** levels (stroke, line, point, vector) are all about construction parts; nuts and bolts; taking care of details;
-  * the **super-glyph** levels (script, master, project) is all about working faster, in big broad strokes.
+  * the **super-glyph** levels (script, master, project) are all collections—of glyphs—that have to work _together_ as a system, they are also all about working faster, in big broad strokes.
-*